Serkan80/api-management/README.md

 where you can build your own APIM in a customizable way that fits your needs.
 Almost all functionalities are optional beside the core.

+Note that this project is still in progress.

 ## Features

 The APIM provides the following features:

-- proxying REST & GraphQL protocols,
+- proxying REST, SOAP & GraphQL protocols,
 - managing Apis & Subscriptions,
 - analytics: tracing, metrics & logging info about an Api,
 - rate limiting,